JuliaDataScience/JuliaDataScience/contents/df_end.md

 """)
 ```

-This line can be read as "for each element in the column `:name`, let's call this thing `n`, check whether `n` equals Alice".
+This line can be read as "for each element in the column `:name`, let's call the element `n`, check whether `n` equals Alice".
 For some people, this is still to verbose.
 Luckily, Julia has added a _partial function application_ of `==`.
 The details of these words are not important, only that you can use it via